jonnor/formulate/doc/braindump.md

 # Related

-* Guesstimate, spreadsheet with probability diatributions https://medium.com/guesstimate-blog/introducing-guesstimate-a-spreadsheet-for-things-that-aren-t-certain-2fa54aa9340#.x7jxtil9thttps://news.ycombinator.com/item?id=10816563
+* Guesstimate, spreadsheet with probability distributions. https://medium.com/guesstimate-blog/introducing-guesstimate-a-spreadsheet-for-things-that-aren-t-certain-2fa54aa9340#.x7jxtil9thttps://news.ycombinator.com/item?id=10816563
+* Pancakes and Spacetime by Jake Sandlund, spreadsheet-like computation environments. [video 1](https://vimeo.com/143547307).
+Nice how one can 'go up' one level from a set of cells forming a computation to reuse it.
+Interesting ideas on encouraging copy&paste.